jannajchan/jannajchan/README.md

 ## About me 👋

+Hi!
+I’m a career returner with a background in software development and technical support.
-- 🔭 I’m currently working on refreshing my IT knowledge.
+- 🔭 I’m currently working on refreshing my IT knowledge by learning Python and building small projects.
-- ✨ In my free time, I enjoy listening to music and exploring e-learning courses.
+- ✨ In my free time, I enjoy exploring e-learning courses and listening to music.

 <!--
 **jannajchan/jannajchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.